Vojtasak9/PrusaPoo/README.md

 |

 The MK4 purges before every print.
-This purge line is actually pretty light, it only heights 0.1g.
-But the problem with this purge line is that it's hard to peel of, sometimes it's even painfull.
-Another downside is, that you have to peel of the purge line.
+This purge line is actually quite light, weighing only 0.1g.
+However, the issue with this purge line is that it can be hard to peel off, sometimes even painful.
+Another downside is that you have to manually remove the purge line.

-Thats where PrusaPoo comes in play. instead of purging a line, PrusaPoo purges a (you've guessed it) a poop. it also weights 0.1g.
-One of the big upsides is automatic ejection into a little bin on the side.
+That's where PrusaPoo comes into play.
+Instead of purging a line, PrusaPoo purges (you guessed it) a small "poop."
+It also weighs 0.1g.
+One of the major advantages is that it ejects automatically into a small bin on the side.

-PrusaPoo is (in it's current state) is only PLA on Smooth sheet
+PrusaPoo is, in its current state, compatible only with PLA on a smooth sheet.